-Converts data from between specified datatypes.
+Converts data from one specified datatype to another.

-H5Tconvert converts nelmts elements from the type specified by the src_id identifier to type dst_id.
-The source elements are packed in buf and on return the destination will be packed in buf.
+H5Tconvert converts nelmts elements from a source datatype. specified by src_type_id, to a destination datatype, dest_type_id.
+The source elements are packed in buf and on return the destination elements will be packed in buf.
 That is, the conversion is performed in place.

-The optional background buffer is an array of nelmts values of destination type which are merged with the converted values to fill in cracks (for instance, background might be an array of structs with the a and b fields already initialized and the conversion of buf supplies the c and d field values).
+The optional background buffer is for use with compound datatypes.
+It is an array of nelmts values for the destination datatype which can then be merged with the converted values to recreate the compound datatype.
+For instance, background might be an array of structs with the a and b fields already initialized and the conversion of buf supplies the c and d field values.